-For those who love the finer tastes in life, we've developed an OBX Beer, Wine, & Spirits Trail stretching from our Northern Beaches, to Roanoke Island & Dare Mainland, and south to Hatteras Island.
+For those who love the finer tastes in life, we've developed an exciting brewery guide for the Outer Banks.
+Our OBX Beer, Wine, & Spirits Trail stretches from our Northern Beaches, to Roanoke Island & Dare Mainland, and south to Hatteras Island.
 This tasty trek will help you experience the rich, local tradition of beer, wine, and spirits.
 Visit here for a full list of Outer Banks bars and restaurants.
 Please enjoy the trail responsibly, take advantage of local cabs, Ubers, or the OBX Party Bus.

 Northern Beaches